-Grievance: The enrollee has the right to make a written or verbal grievance within one year of the incident.
+Grievance: The enrollee has the right to make a written or verbal grievance.
 The grievance process may take up to 90 days.
 However, Humana will resolve the enrollee's grievance as quickly as his or her health condition requires.
 A letter telling the enrollee the outcome of the grievance will go out within 90 days from the date Humana receives the request.
 The enrollee can request a 14-day extension if needed.
-We can also request an extension if additional information is needed and is in the enrollee's best interest.
+Humana also can request an extension if additional information is needed and is in the enrollee's best interest.
 Humana will send the enrollee a letter telling him or her about the extra time, what additional information is needed and why it is in the enrollee's best interest.